 Your only costs are monthly premiums — the monthly amount you pay for insurance — copayments, and coinsurance .
 These costs are usually lower than other types of plans.
 Your deductible will probably be lower too — if you even have a deductible.

-The flipside of less expensive care is that these managed health insurance plans also restrict your healthcare choices to care from doctors who work for, or contract with, the HMO.
+The flipside of less expensive care is that these managed health insurance plans also restrict your healthcare choices to in-network-care from doctors who work for, or contract with, the HMO.